albertofp/nvim-slack/README.md

 ## Features

-- Connect to Slack workspaces using Socket Mode
+- Connect to Slack workspaces using Web API
 - View channels and direct messages
 - Send and receive messages
 - Navigate with Vim keybindings
-- Real-time updates via WebSocket
+- Automatic updates with configurable polling interval
+- Thread support for viewing and replying
+- Emoji reactions

 ## Requirements